 Valerie Thonger (above) moved to Michigan to go to MSU in 1971 and has made East Lansing her home.
-With her husband and best bud, Ken Sperber, she has two grown sons, who are well-adjusted, smart and self-sufficient (as is true for their soon-to-be daughter-in law).
+With her husband and best bud, Ken Sperber, she has two grown sons, who are well-adjusted, smart and self-sufficient (as is true for their daughter-in law).
 At ELi, Valerie, working with Ken, is the Calendar of Events Co-Editor, proofreader, and occasionally also a reporter.
 Her stories for ELi have included reports on the hiring of election workers, early childhood programming, and blood donation opportunities.
 Valerie worked at the non-profit Eastminster Child Development Center for over 31 years in a variety of administrative positions including Assistant Director, Interim Director (several times), Finance Coordinator, and ECDC Board Member.
 At ECDC, Valerie was responsible for keeping the accounts for the revenues and expenses for what grew to be a million-dollar budget.
 During her 30+ years there, Val was able to account for all the expenses and revenues down to the last penny.
 Valerie especially enjoyed building so many relationships with the parents and children for all those years.
 It is gratifying for her to now see those same parents as grandparents, and the former preschoolers as grown adults and now parents.
 As a retiree, Val has volunteered at the Marble School library, at Everybody Reads bookstore, and at the East Lansing Public Library.
 Valerie's hobbies include reading, gardening, biking, walking, soccer, traveling and, of course, ELi.
 Val is also a financial donor to ELi; join her today.

 Karessa Wheeler (above), ELi's chief Schools reporter, has worked in journalism for more than 25 years, earning a master’s degree from the Knight Center for Environmental Journalism at Michigan State University, and bachelor’s degrees in journalism and anthropology from MSU.
 She has written for daily newspapers in Michigan and Maryland, as well as political magazines and various publications, including the Wall Street Journal Classroom Edition.
 She has taught journalism at Spring Arbor University and Jackson College.
 She currently works as the communications specialist for the Environmental Science and Policy Program at MSU.
 She lives in the Oakwood neighborhood of East Lansing with her husband, Brian Wheeler, three children--Elliott, Alec and Maggie--and way too many pets.
 She enjoys reading, gardening, cooking and biking.
 She also runs but does not enjoy it.
 In addition to her tireless Schools reporting for ELi, Karessa has brought our readers stories about Foods for Living donating food during an outage, music produced by people on the autism spectrum, and the Art for Charlie Foundation.
 Karessa is also a financial donor to ELi; join her today.